Lefkada’s draw is exceptional beach beauty. But is it for everyone?

 GETTING THERE

-Lefkada is one of two islands in Greece you can drive to by car (the other being Evia).
+Lefkada is one of three islands in Greece you can drive to by car (the others being Evia and Elafonissos).
 From Athens, a scenic coastal highway dotted with points of interest (like Corinth) will take you there in four hours.
 Alternatively, an airport in Preveza is located 30 minutes from Lefkada.
 Planning a Greek island hopping itinerary?
 Lefkada has frequent ferry connections with Kefalonia, Zakynthos, Ithaca and Paxi.